dionarodrigues/diogorodrigues.dev/blog/2020-09-08-automating-the-github-workflow-for-any-project.en.md

 [GitHub Actions documentation here](https://docs.github.com/en/actions).

-Despite the simplicity of managing Actions, instead of writing your own steps from scratch, you can use some [GitHub Actions developed by the community](https://github.com/marketplace?type=actions ).
+Despite the simplicity of managing Actions, instead of writing your own steps from scratch, you can use some [GitHub Actions developed by the community](https://github.com/marketplace?type=actions).
+You can also take a look at this [another GitHub Actions Repository](https://github.com/sdras/awesome-actions).

 ## Dependabot